Aftermath Entertainment: History

 Stat Quo, a rapper from Atlanta, was released from Aftermath and Eminem's Shady Records in 2008 after being a part of the joint deal for five years, citing differences in direction over whether or not to release his debut album, Statlanta.
 The album was later reworked and released independently in the summer of 2010.

 Philadelphia rapper Eve, who had returned to the label in 2004, following her previous label, Ruff Ryders Entertainment, ending their distribution deal with Interscope, also ended her relationship with Aftermath for the second time, leaving the label in December 2007.
 The first time Eve joined Aftermath and was later dropped in 1998 in exchange for the label signing would-be labelmate, Eminem, she claimed to be "devastated".
-The second time is over Interscope and Geffen's constant delaying of her fourth studio album, Here I Am, which was set to be released under Aftermath, Swizz Beatz's Full Surface Records and Interscope's Geffen.
+The second time is over Interscope and Geffen's delaying of her fourth studio album, Here I Am, which was set to be released under Aftermath, Swizz Beatz's Full Surface Records and Interscope's Geffen.
 Following a falling out with Interscope co-founder Jimmy Iovine, Eve parted ways with Interscope Geffen A&M in December 2009 and went on a four-year hiatus from music, before returning with her reworked fourth album, now titled Lip Lock, released independently in 2013.

-In January 2010, it was revealed that Bishop Lamont had left the label, due to the repeated delaying of his debut, The Reformation, while singer Marsha Ambrosius had also left the label the same year to sign with the now-defunct J Records.
+In January 2010, it was revealed that Bishop Lamont had left the label, due to the delaying of his debut, The Reformation, while singer Marsha Ambrosius had also left the label the same year to sign with J Records.

 In March 2012, it was announced that Kendrick Lamar had signed with the label jointly through Top Dawg Entertainment.
 That October, his album, Good Kid, M.A.A.D City, was released.
-It received commercial and critical acclaim, becoming one of the best hip hop albums of that year and the 2010s overall.
+It received commercial and critical acclaim, being regarded as one of the best hip-hop albums of that year and decade.

 In October 2013, Jon Connor announced his signing to Aftermath during the 2013 BET Hip Hop Awards.
-However, in May 2019, he parted ways with the label after the constant delaying of his planned debut album, Vehicle City, ending his four-year relationship with Dre.
+However, in May 2019, he parted ways with the label after his planned debut album, Vehicle City, was delayed, ending his four-year relationship with Dre.
 On February 20, 2014, 50 Cent announced his departure from Interscope Records, which included his joint deal with Aftermath and Shady.
 He later signed to his own imprint, G-Unit Records, in a new distribution deal with Interscope's sister label, Capitol Records' former independent faction, Caroline Records (now Virgin Music).